yasminah11/portfolio/README.md

 A personal portfolio built with React, TypeScript, and Tailwind CSS.

-**Live site:** [yasminah11.github.io/portfolio](https://yasminah11.github.io/portfolio) _(update with your actual URL)_

 ---

 ## About

 Front-End Developer based in Beni Suef, Egypt.
 Specialising in React.js and modern front-end tooling — building responsive, interactive web interfaces with clean, maintainable code.

-Currently studying BSc Computer Science & AI at Beni Suef National University (CGPA 3.2/4.0), and freelancing at EYPA startup.
+Currently studying BSc Computer Science & AI at Beni Suef National University and freelancing at EYPA startup.

 ---